school-Tygo-van-den-Hurk/TUe-2IPH0-Functional-Programming-2025-2026-A1/README.md

 we run this assignment in two parts.

 - In the first week, you focus on exercises 1 and 2.
-You submit your project before the Monday lab session starts.
+You submit your project before the next lab session starts.

-  During the Monday lab session, we discuss the solution to these two exercises.
+  During the lab session, we discuss the solution to these two exercises.
 You can use what you learn during the lab session while solving the other exercises in the assignment.